kevin-clarkin29/kevin-clarkin29.github.io/essays/StackOverflow.md

 The first question, *"Why is processing a sorted array faster than processing an unsorted array?"* provides a good model of a smart question.
 The author clearly describes the problem, gives example code to demonstrate initial findings, frames the question within a context that is easy for readers to understand, and includes enough technical information to provoke thought.
 The question addresses a curious behavior observed in performance optimization—why sorting an array impacts performance.
 This observation demonstrates that the author has not only encountered a technical issue but has made a analysis of the behavior and has in earnest tried to solve the problem on their own before posting to Stack Overflow, which is a hallmark of a well-thought-out question.

 ### Analysis:
-1. **Clarity and Context**: The question is clear, with a well-defined scope.
-The author introduces the problem in a way that makes it easy to follow even for someone unfamiliar with the specific code they are working on.
-The description of the observed performance difference between sorted and unsorted arrays is detailed enough to allow others to understand the nature of the problem.
+1. **Clarity and Context**: The question is clear, with a clarity of language and a well-defined scope.
+It is not too long as to drown out potential intelligent devs from answering.

 2. **Research Effort**: It's evident that the author has conducted some investigation before posting.
 They’ve pinpointed the specific scenario (array sorting affecting performance) and sought to understand why this happens.